 - Personally invested in your case: you need a lawyer that truly cares about your freedom and the outcome of your case, not just a payday from your wallet.

 - Well respected in the legal community: your lawyer should command the respect of the court, community and clients alike.

 Step Up Your Game with the Thiessen Law Firm, Proven Strong Defense

 If you don’t feel confident with the service you’re receiving from your attorney, you have every right to fire and replace with some better.
 Don’t get caught in an awful situation a day longer — hire an ethical attorney that is out for your best interest with and will fight like hell to protect your rights.
-Whether you need a Houston DWI attorney, are battling a DWI blood test, or fighting a Texas DWI license suspension, the Thiessen Law Firm is battled-tested, courtroom-proven, and a trustworthy partner to its clients.
+Whether you need a Houston DWI attorney, are battling a DWI blood test, or fighting a license suspension, the Thiessen Law Firm is battled-tested, courtroom-proven, and a trustworthy partner to its clients.

 At Thiessen Law Firm, we emphasize personal service (giving out our cell phone numbers is common practice so that you can get answers when you need them most).
 With at 10/10 rating from the AVVO, we’ve helped our clients beat charges ranging from misdemeanor assault all the way to intoxication manslaughter.